PeterCamilleri/CX16/docs/assist_16.md

 [Back to the Top](#the-assist_16i65-file)

 ### gte_16
-Compare an unsigned 16 bit variable in memory with a value to see if it is greater or equal to a constant value.
+Compare an unsigned 16 bit variable in memory with a literal value to see if it is greater or equal to that value.

 *Declaration:*